ostinelli/apnotic/README.md

 ### With Sidekiq / Rescue / ...
-> In case that errors are encountered, Apnotic will repair the underlying connection but will not retry the requests that have failed.
+> In case that errors are encountered, Apnotic will raise the error and repair the underlying connection, but it will not retry the requests that have failed.
+This is by design,  so that the job manager (Sidekiq, Resque,...) can retry the job that failed.
 For this reason, it is recommended to use a queue engine that will retry unsuccessful pushes.

 A practical usage of a Sidekiq / Rescue worker probably has to: